Rights for Fathers Seeking Full Custody

 Can a Signed Settlement Agreement Not Be Enforced?

 A signed settlement agreement is a powerful document requiring the demonstration of an extreme condition to render it null and void.
-If a party wishes to back out of the settlement, then they must prove the existence of fraud, duress, coercion, or...
+If a party wishes to withdraw from the settlement, they must prove fraud, duress, coercion, or unconscionability....

 How to Request a Change to Your Custody Agreement

 If your current custody agreement isn't working for you, you may be wondering about making changes to the custody agreement.
-However, unless you and your ex-spouse agree to the changes and both agree to modify the agreement, you will need to go...
+However, unless you and your ex-spouse agree to the changes and both agree to modify the agreement, you must go through...

 What Should Men Do to Prepare for Divorce?

-While no one enters a marriage thinking that it’ll end, the sad fact is that many marriages will not succeed, and many men will experience the pain and stress of a divorce at some point in their lives.
-While the emotional impact can be...
+While no one enters a marriage thinking it’ll end, the sad fact is that many marriages will not succeed, and many men will experience the pain and stress of a divorce at some point.
+While the emotional impact can be immediate and...

 How Does a Prenuptial Agreement Affect a Divorce?

-Over the years, there has been a fair amount of negativity associated with prenuptial agreements.
-When family members learn that their loved one has been asked to sign an agreement before marriage, they often see that as a red flag and quickly...
+Over the years, a fair amount of negativity has been associated with prenuptial agreements.
+When family members learn that their loved one has been asked to sign an agreement before marriage, they often see that as a red flag and quickly turn...

 3 Tips for a More Amicable Divorce